AurelieGIRAUD/AurelieGIRAUD.github.io/logistic_regression.md

 Numerous investigations have examined the effects of variance heterogeneity on the empirical probability of a Type I error for the analysis of variance (ANOVA) F-test and the prevailing conclusion has been that when sample sizes are equal, the ANOVA is robust to variance heterogeneity.
 However, we should not assumed that the ANOVA F-test is always robust to variance heterogeneity when sample sizes are equal [source](https://doi.org/10.2307/1162346)
 In this case study, we do not have strictly the same size for each groups however the differences are very small (<< 1,5 between the largest and the smallest group), so we might consider our model robust to the violation of this assumption.
 Alternatively, there are two tests that we could run that are applicable when the assumption of homogeneity of variances has been violated: (1) Welch or (2) Brown and Forsythe test.

-**3. INDEPENDENCE**
+##### 3. INDEPENDENCE

-Independence of residual is commonly referred to as the total absence of autocorrelation.
+Independence of residuals is commonly referred to as the total absence of autocorrelation.
 Even though uncorrelated data does not necessarily imply independence, one can check if random variables are independent if their mutual information tends to 0.
 We can use a Durbin and Watson test which calculates the Durbin-Watson statistic.
 The test will output values between 0 and 4.
 Here are how to interpret the results of the test:

-_- The closer to 2, the more evidence for no autocorrelation._
+- The closer to 2, the more evidence for no autocorrelation.

-_- The closer to 0 the statistic, the more evidence for positive serial correlation._
+- The closer to 0 the statistic, the more evidence for positive serial correlation.

-_- The closer to 4, the more evidence for negative serial correlation._
+- The closer to 4, the more evidence for negative serial correlation.

 ```python
 df.durbin_watson(model2bis.resid, axis=0)